benlucchesi/grails-cookie-session/README.md

     grails.plugin.cookiesession.sessiontimeout = 3600 // one hour
     grails.plugin.cookiesession.cookiename = 'gsession'

+## Understanding cookiecount and maxcookiesize
+The maximum session size stored by this plugin is calculated by (cookiecount * maxcookiesize).
+The reason for these two parameters is that through experimentation, some browsers didn't reliably set large cookies set before the subsequent request.
+To solve this issue, this plugin supports configuring the max size of each cookie stored and the number of cookies to span the session over.
+The default values are conservative.
+If sessions in your application meet or exceed the max session size as configured, first increase the cookiecount and then the maxcookiesize parameters.

 ## Enabling large session
-To enable large sessions, you'll need to increase the max http header size of the tomcat connector.
-In tomcat, this can be configured in the server.xml with the maxHttpHeaderSize.
-Set this value to something large such as 262144 (i.e. 256kb).
+To enable large sessions, you'll need to increase the max http header size of the tomcat http connector.
+In tomcat this can be configured in the server.xml with the maxHttpHeaderSize parameter.
+Set the parameter to something large, such as 262144 ( 256kb ).

-When developing in grails, you can configure the embedded tomcat instance with the tomcat startup event.
+When developing in grails, you can configure the embedded tomcat instance with the tomcat startup event:

 1.  create the file scripts/_Events.groovy in your project directory
 2.  add the following code: